Huotes/CommitMaker/README.md

 The code that is the hardest to debug is the code that you know cannot possibly be wrong.

 Chuck Norris can write an OS in Brainfuck

+The only sure things are Death and Taxes?and when Chuck Norris goes to work for the IRS, they'll be the same thing.